World Wide Website Policy

 - CCRI officials have the right to remove any content for any reason, including but not limited to content that is deemed offensive, inappropriate, or harassing or threatening in nature.

 - No one is permitted to create a page, profile or group on any social media site that purports to be an official page of any college department, class, division or organization.
-The one exception is that CCRI student clubs/organizations are allowed to create social media accounts.
+One exception is that CCRI student clubs/organizations are allowed to create social media accounts.
+Some exceptions may also be made for major grant-funded programs, which may require their own social media accounts.
+In those cases, student clubs/organizations and grant-funded projects must maintain their own social media platforms and take full responsibility for content.
 CCRI logos, photos or other copyrighted material may not be used without the written permission of the college.

 Questions should be directed to firstname.lastname@example.org.